ar8372/Image-Feature-extraction-using-Reinforcement-Learning/README.md

 <img src="resources/demo.gif" />

 ## Procedure:
- * Calculate transition matrix of an Image
+ * Preprocess image to reduce computation
- * Preprocess it to reduce computation
+ * Calculate transition matrix of the preprocessed Image
  * Assign pixels to grids
  * Assign reward to each state
  * Find optimal point of the figure